By: Jacob Robinson

 What – This is what the company does to fulfill that core belief.

 All businesses know what they do.
-Most know how they do it or what makes them different.
+Most know how they do it or what makes them different from the beginning of MVP development process.
 But few businesses know why they do what they do.

 Let’s apply the Golden Circle to a general contractor:

 - How – we do this through skilled labor, creative designs, and attention to detail.

 - Why – we exist to find and create beauty in people’s lives.

 The premise of the Golden Circle is as follows:

 People don’t buy what you do.
 They buy why you do it!
 It doesn’t matter if they are employees or customers.
 They relate to your business through your “why”.